-The Governors, through the Finance Committee, will allocate funds to meet the needs of pupils with SEND.
-At the meeting of the governing body, which approves the budget, the Head will draw the attention of the governors to the amounts delegated to the school by the LA under special needs heading and to the amounts allocated for Special Needs in the proposed school budget.
+The Governors, at the meeting which approves the budget, will have their attention drawn to the amounts delegated to the school by the LA under special needs heading and to the amounts allocated for Special Needs in the proposed school budget.

-The Head teacher and Inclusion Manager will manage the funds allocated by the governors to meet the differing needs of the pupils in the school with SEND.
+The Head of School and Inclusion Manager will manage the funds allocated by the governors to meet the differing needs of the pupils in the school with SEND.

-The governors require the Head teacher and Inclusion Manager to ensure that optimum use is made of resources.
+The governors require the Head of School and Inclusion Manager to ensure that optimum use is made of resources.
 It is expected therefore that every opportunity will be taken to use equipment and staff time for the benefit of other pupils, providing that there is no disadvantage to the pupil to whom they are nominally allocated.